mudcube/goobits-blog/static/journal/2011/10/color-accessibility-on-digital-displays/index.md

 3. Flash (crossdomain.xml)

 - The website must have a crossdomain.xml in their root directory, and the browser must have Flash installed.
-When that is all in place, you can use the ExternalInterface to copy the base64 from Flash into a Image tags src, and subsequently onto &lt;canvas&gt;.
+When that is all in place, you can use the ExternalInterface to copy the base64 from Flash into a Image tags src, and subsequently onto `<canvas>`.

 5. UniversalXPConnect (Firefox)